Enterprise-CMCS/cmcs-eregulations/README.md

 In order to update your local data with the most recent version of production, you will need to have access to our production database, pg_dump, and access to the CMS VPN.

-1. You must have `postgres` v15 installed locally on your machine.
-Local postgres server must be turned **off**.
+1. You must have the correct version of PostgreSQL installed locally on your machine (see [prerequisites](#prerequisites) for version number).
+Local PostgreSQL server must be turned **off**.

 2. Connect to the VPN.